beve-org/beve/README.md

 Layout: `HEADER | SIZE | data`

-> If the string is being used as a key for an object, this general string format must be used even if the string is less than 32 characters, because the HEADER information is denoted in the object HEADER.
+> If the string is being used as a key for an object, this general string format (without the HEADER) must be used even if the string is less than 32 characters.
 There is no packing efficiency lost because headers are excluded.

 ### Strings as Object Keys